pybee/toga-demo/README.rst

 Quickstart
 ----------

-For details of Toga's pre-requisites, see the `toga repostory on GitHub`_.
+For details of Toga's pre-requisites, see the `toga repository on GitHub`_.

 Once those pre-requisites have been met, in your virtualenv, install Toga Demo, and then run it::